antfu/talks/2024-10-19/src/slides.md

 <h1 important-text-5xl><span transition duration-700 inline-block :class="$clicks === 0 ? 'translate-x-40' : ''">Open Source</span> <span forward:delay-400 v-click>is about Giving</span></h1>

-<div text-2xl op75 font-jp v-click>オープンソースは与えることです</div>
+<div text-2xl op75 font-jp v-after forward:delay-800>オープンソースは与えることです</div>

 <!--
 Before we call it a day, I would like to reiterate the expectations on open source.
-While open source is a broad topic, different people may have different interpretations and expectations of open source.
-However, I believe that Open Source is about Giving.
+While open source is a broad topic, different people may have different interpretations and expectations of open source. [click] However, I believe that Open Source is about Giving.
 -->

 ---